python-cmd2/cmd2/docs/features/completion.rst

 ----------------------------------------

-When using one the Argparse-based :ref:`api/decorators:Decorators`, ``cmd2`` provides automatic tab-completion of flag names.
+When using one the Argparse-based :ref:`api/decorators:Decorators`, ``cmd2`` provides automatic tab completion of flag names.

-Tab-completion of argument values can be configured by using one of five parameters to ``argparse.ArgumentParser.add_argument()``
+Tab completion of argument values can be configured by using one of five parameters to ``argparse.ArgumentParser.add_argument()``

 - ``choices``